Superradiance-assisted two-color Doppler cooling of molecules: Introduction

-The fundamental problem with the extension of existing laser cooling techniques to more complex structures is that they rely on cyclic (electronic) transitions.
-Most cooling schemes for neutral atoms and ions assume a perfect two-level structure.
-Ideal structures like this are rare in most molecules.
-The molecular energy level structure consists of electronic levels that are split by different vibrational and rotational levels (see \fig{fig:lambda}a).
-Each of these transitions would require an individual laser to repump the molecule.
-We suggest here to use the two lowest vibrational states of the ground electronic states as viable cyclic transition in order to cool such a complex system to the ultra-cold regime.
+We suggest here to use the two lowest vibrational states of the ground electronic states as a viable cyclic transition in order to cool such a complex system to the ultra-cold regime.

 Obviously, using vibrational states for radiative transitions poses two major problems.
 One is that vibrational radiative lifetimes are forbiddingly long (often of the order of seconds or longer), while electronic excited states of molecules typically have similar lifetimes as atoms.
 Another is that the photons from a vibrational transition have less energy and thus less momentum than the higher energy photons of an electronic transition.
 A third, minor, problem, is that vibrational transitions don't have dipole selection rules, so rotational transitions need to be involved.